 Blind Date on Valentine's Day2 people

-Here's a Valentine's Day themed writing exercise that you might enjoy, that doesn't require any romantic attachment between writers, but is probably best for adults.
+Here's a Valentine's Day themed writing exercise that you might enjoy, it doesn't require any romantic attachment between writers, but is probably best for adults.

 In pairs one writer spends a minute or two describing a character they're writing about, or alternatively they can describe a celebrity or someone from a work of fiction.
 The next writer then describes their character.

 The story is that these 2 characters (or in my case, person and alien, as I'm writing a sci-fi) have accidentally ended up on a blind date with each other, perhaps the waiter seated them in the wrong location, perhaps it's an actual blind date, or perhaps they met in some other fashion that the writers can determine.

 Now spend 10 minutes discussing what happens next!

 It’s the end of the world1 to 6 people

 It’s the end of the world!
 For 5 minutes either:

 - Describe how the world’s going to end, creating evocative images using similes or metaphors as you wish and tell the story from a global perspective, or